ndemou/Out-PingStats/README.md

 plausible that this slow reply is due to the DNS application rather than due to the network (DNS is not as simple as ping).
 By keeping just the min(RTT) of all parallel DNS queries we mostly suppress such sporadic spikes.

-## Saved statistics

-The script records every ping response to a text file named like:
-`google.com.2022-12-16_19.01.21.pingtimes`.
-First line is

-     pingrec-v1,2022-05-12,5 pings/sec,google.com

-Then we have one line per minute starting with the timestamp `hhmm:` Finaly one char per ping follows.
-The char is `[char](ttl+32)` (e.g. "A" for 33msec, "B" for 34msec...)

 ## Note for non European users